CodyBontecou/blog-nuxt-content/content/nuxt-content-and-obsidian-links.md

   - blogging
 date: 2024-12-13T13:38
 created_at: 2024-12-13T13:38
-last_modified: 2024-12-19T11:29
+last_modified: 2024-12-25T22:46
-lang: en
+lang: eng
 ---

 This blog is managed using Obsidian, giving me the ability to link between files using the double bracket syntax.

 This is not a supported linking structure by default in Nuxt Content.
 Instead, it requires using the `content:file:beforeParse` hook.